steveukx/git-js/readme.md

   configuration setting is appended to rather than set in the local config.
 - `.listConfig()` reads the current configuration and returns a [ConfigListSummary](./src/lib/responses/ConfigList.ts)

+## git hash-object

+- `.hashObject(filePath, write = false)` computes the object ID value for the contents of the named file (which can be outside of the work tree), optionally writing the resulting value to the object database.

 ## git init

 - `.init(bare [, options])` initialize a repository using the boolean `bare` parameter to intialise a bare repository.